 Male and female employees by Quartile

 Women represent 70.3% of the overall workforce of Scottish charities.

-Women in the third sector are strongly represented across all quartiles, with only small variations from the mean, ranging from 68.9% to 72.3% – see figure 5 above.
+Women in the voluntary sector are strongly represented across all quartiles, with only small variations from the mean, ranging from 68.9% to 72.3% – see figure 5 above.